Superb Food In Southern France?

 Finally I was positive that at least I would like the chocolate cake with strawberries, but again – bland.

-Tucking into the wallet at $120 CAD – this last experience has us almost ready to swear off Chef-Reknown restaurants.
-This is now the 3-4th time we have been thoroughly disenchanted with meals at supposed “top” restaurants.
+Tucking into the wallet with a deep dive – this last experience has us almost ready to swear off Chef-Renown restaurants.
+This was now the 3rd-4th time we had been thoroughly disenchanted with meals at supposed “top” restaurants.

-But we’ve eaten in small French cafes, medium size restaurants, and from big cities to villages in France with little change in experience.
+Sadly, we’ve also eaten in small French cafes, medium size restaurants, and from big cities to villages in France with little change in our disappointing experience of the food of France.
 Either our taste buds have changed or something else has.

 The crusty breads we’ve had here (baguettes and bakery breads), are super super crusty, and actually tough to chew.
 I guess we’re soft bread people.
 It’s nice that they don’t use preservatives though, but that means that the next day the bread is already getting a bit dry.